TechnoCosmic/zero/README.md

 AVRDUDE_CFG = pi
 F_CPU = 16000000UL
 ```
 `OUTPUT` specifies the name of your project.
-For example, [Monty](https://github.com/slipperyseal/monty "Monty Stereo SID Synth").
+For example, [monty](https://github.com/slipperyseal/monty "Monty Stereo SID Synth").

-`AVRDUDE_PART` is the MCU part number as avrdude would expect to see it as it's `-p` parameter.
-Stuff later on in the makefile converts this to the avr-gcc `-mmcu` parameter.
+`AVRDUDE_PART` is the MCU part number as avrdude would expect as it's `-p` parameter.
+Stuff later on in the makefile converts this to the value required for avr-gcc's `-mmcu` parameter.

 `AVRDUDE_CFG` is the programming config option that avrdude would use to upload your compiled binary to your MCU, as expected by it's `-c` parameter.